phalpern/WG21-halpern/task_region_proposal.md

 stalling at a join point, it can potentially reduce parallel speed-up.
 For this reason, our advice to users would be to use `task_region` except in circumstances where thread identity is important.
-In implementations that do not support gready scheduling, the behavior of `task_region_final` would probably be identical to `task_region`.
+In implementations that do not support greedy scheduling, the behavior of `task_region_final` would probably be identical to `task_region`.

 We have also discussed the possibility of language or library constructs to